 To catch a feeding trout, you have to present it ‘bait’ which resembles what they are feeding upon.
 If a trout is sipping mayflys off the surface, casting a tungsten bead pheasant tail nymph or Rapala is unlikely to have much success.
 But drifting a #12 parachute adams might just be the ticket.

 Trout do not care how you cast the fly to them.
 All they care about is that the fly looks like food, and does not move unnaturally.
 I personally feel, that the presentation is cleaner with a fly rod.
-It is possible to presenting a dry fly on the end of a 12ft leader causing barely a ripple.
-With the correct mending, their should be no drift.
+It is possible to present a dry fly on the end of a 12ft leader causing barely a ripple.
+With the correct mending, there should be no drift.

-Casting a dry fly behind a bopper, is effective.. but less clean.
+Casting a dry fly behind a bopper is effective.. but less clean.
 The bopper is going to splash when it hits the water, which can put the trout on guard.
 The bopper is also much closer to the fly, then the fly line is.
 The margin of error is simply smaller.
 It is a similar situation when fishing nymphs beneath a bopper.
 It is simply less precise, then presenting the same on a fly rod.

 So, without rumbling on to much.
 If trout are feeding on nymphs or hatching flies..
 Then Fly Fishing certainly has an edge.
 The degree of precision and control it offers is difficult to replicate with spinning gear.